netbeast/api/README.md

 ###Arguments###

 Each device can support specific parameters.
 Bridge or Switch can be switched on or off.
-If you try to set an unsupported parameter to a switch (example, .set({bri: 255})) you will return a soft error.
+If you try to set an unsupported parameter to a switch (for example the brightness, .set({bri: 255})) you will return a soft error.
 The process keep working but send you a warning.

 Here is a list of supported arguments for each device.
 *   switch & bridge